Cuestamoras Urban Development opens the first Human Playground in the world: OXÍGENO. The largest private construction in Costa Rica.

-Cuestamoras is founded to create new growth opportunities in multibusiness segments.
+Cuestamoras is founded to address new growth areas as a multi-business company.

-With the global consolidation of the retail industry, international alliances are created: first, with the Dutch Group Royal Ahold and the Guatemalan Grupo La Fragua, and, later, with Wal-Mart Stores Inc. By 2008, Wal-Mart Central America has four commercial formats and over 500 stores in the region.
+With the international consolidation of the retail industry, international partnerships are created, first with Dutch firm Royal Ahold and Guatemalan group La Fragua, later with Walmart Stores Inc. Walmart Central America reaches four business formats and over 500 stores.

 From the development of the innovative Palí low-prices format, new formats are added to cater different segments and markets.

 Enrique Uribe, with help from siblings Marta, Flory, and Luis, opens Bodegón Más x Menos on Cuesta de Moras street, in downtown San José.
 John Moretti and Samuel Hidalgo join the company's management.